Warm-Up, Foam Rolling and Stretching

 Help Your Body Before and After a Workout

 Workouts start before you lift your first weight, take your first step or swim your first lap.
-In order to get the most from your exercise, you need to prepare your body for what's about to happen.
+To get the most from your exercise, you need to prepare your body for what's about to happen.
 There are three things to consider.
-The first is, you have to start with a proper warm up.
+The first is, you have to start with a proper warm-up.

 (Before Exercise or Before Stretching)